samuelbalogh/aws-cert-dva-c01/README.md

 AWS Lambda Deployment Package in Python

 A deployment package is a ZIP archive that contains your function code and dependencies.
 You need to create a deployment package if you use the Lambda API to manage functions, or if you need to include libraries and dependencies other than the AWS SDK.
 You can upload the package directly to Lambda, or you can use an Amazon S3 bucket, and then upload it to Lambda.
 If the deployment package is larger than 50 MB, you must use Amazon S3.

+### Misc

+- Default timeout: 3s
+- CPU is allocated in proportion to the configured memory.
+- Separate the Lambda handler from your core logic.
+This allows you to make a more unit-testable function.
+- Take advantage of Execution Context reuse to improve the performance of your function.
+Make sure any externalized configuration or dependencies that your code retrieves are stored and referenced locally after initial execution.
+Limit the re-initialization of variables/objects on every invocation.
+Instead use static initialization/constructor, global/static variables and singletons.
+Keep alive and reuse connections (HTTP, database, etc.) that were established during a previous invocation.
+- Use AWS Lambda Environment Variables to pass operational parameters to your function.
+- Minimize your deployment package size to its runtime necessities.
+This will reduce the amount of time that it takes for your deployment package to be downloaded and unpacked ahead of invocation.
+- Avoid using recursive code in your Lambda function, wherein the function automatically calls itself until some arbitrary criteria is met.
+This could lead to unintended volume of function invocations and escalated costs.

+### Limits

+- Concurrent executions: 1,000
+- Function and layer storage: 75 GB
+- Memory allocation: from 128 MB to 3008 MB
+- Deployment package size:
+  - 50 MB (zipped, for direct upload)
+  - 250 MB (unzipped, including layers)
+  - 3 MB (console editor)
+- `/tmp` directory storage: 512 MB

+### Debugging

+AWS Lambda automatically monitors Lambda functions on your behalf, reporting metrics through Amazon CloudWatch.
+To help you troubleshoot failures in a function, Lambda logs all requests handled by your function and also automatically stores logs generated by your code through Amazon CloudWatch Logs.

+You can insert logging statements into your code to help you validate that your code is working as expected.
+Lambda automatically integrates with CloudWatch Logs and pushes all logs from your code to a CloudWatch Logs group associated with a Lambda function, which is named /aws/lambda/<function name>.

 ### Traffic Shifting Using Aliases